webinar

 In the 157 years following the first Juneteenth, this holiday has become a celebration of freedom from bondage, a time to recognize all that must be done to realize true freedom for Black Americans—and, most importantly, a time for Black Joy.

 The effects of hundreds of years of chattel slavery did not cease to exist overnight when freedom was announced in 1865.
-Its complex legacies are still present in the modern world.
+These deep-rooted legacies persist in the modern world, shaping our society and institutions.

 Regardless of who you are, America’s economy continues to benefit from the fact that it was founded on the forced, free labor of enslaved Black men, women, and children.

-People leaders can use this holiday as an opportunity to:
+For People leaders, this holiday presents a valuable opportunity to:

-• Learn and understand why Juneteenth is important for Black employees
+• Learn why Juneteenth holds profound importance for Black employees and their lived experiences

 Juneteenth shouldn’t be used to check a corporate diversity box.

-It should be an opportunity for companies to support their Black employees, and join them in the celebration while simultaneously reflecting on the ways the company can continue to dismantle the effects of slavery, Jim Crow, and modern iterations of America's original sin.
+It should be an opportunity for companies to support their Black employees and join them in the celebration while simultaneously reflecting on how the company can continue dismantling the lingering effects of slavery, Jim Crow, and present-day manifestations of systemic racism.

 Consistently invest in Black employees

 The struggle against racism is still felt on both individual and systemic levels.
-Hundreds of years of racism didn’t end overnight with Juneteenth or the Civil Rights movement.
+Hundreds of years of racism didn’t vanish overnight with Juneteenth or the Civil Rights movement.

-Companies should recognize that celebrating Juneteenth is one step toward supporting Black employees.
-It’s vital to take consistent action throughout the year, beginning with an official, public commitment to investing in Black employees, followed by a plan in partnership with Black ERGs and Black leadership.
+Celebrating Juneteenth is a meaningful step toward supporting Black employees, but it should be accompanied by sustained action throughout the year.
+This begins with making an official and public commitment to invest in Black employees, followed by developing a comprehensive plan in collaboration with Black ERGs and Black leadership.

-To invest in your Black employees, begin with honest self-reflection, asking questions like:
+To effectively invest in your Black employees, begin with honest self-reflection.
+Ask important questions, such as:

-• Are there Black employees in positions of leadership at your organization?
+• Are there Black employees in positions of leadership within the organization?

-• What does the wage breakdown look like?
-Are most of your Black employees making the lowest salaries?
+• What is the wage breakdown?
+Are most Black employees earning the lowest salaries?

-• Are Black employees being compensated fairly for the value they bring to your company?
+• Are Black employees being fairly compensated based on their value to the company?

-• Do Black employees feel safe?
-Can they bring their authentic self to work?
+• Do Black employees feel safe and empowered to bring their authentic selves to work?

-It’s understandable that ERG leaders and companies want to make people feel comfortable about how Juneteenth is celebrated.
-However, in many ways, this very concept is incompatible with the goal of this holiday.
+Understandably, ERG leaders and companies want to make people feel comfortable about how Juneteenth is celebrated.
+However, in many ways, this concept is incompatible with the goal of this holiday.

 Many white Americans are still uncomfortable with confronting the history of racism in America, Black Joy, and the changes to company policy necessary to promote racial equity.
 People who have always benefited from the status quo are not likely to be happy with challenges and changes to that structure.

-With that in mind, give Black ERGs and Black leaders the freedom to celebrate Juneteenth by creating programming in whatever way feels authentic and good to them.
+Give Black ERGs and Black leaders the freedom to celebrate Juneteenth by creating programming in whatever way feels authentic and meaningful to them.
 Ultimately, as an ERG leader, you’re responsible to the people in your group.

-In honor of what Juneteenth means, it’s appropriate to end on a joyful note.
-It’s hard work to be an ERG leader while navigating the systemic inequalities within workplaces and wider society.
+In recognition of the significance of Juneteenth, it’s fitting to conclude on a joyful note.
+Serving as an ERG leader involves navigating the challenging terrain of systemic inequalities in the workplace and society.

-Read this blog next for three powerful ways People leaders can elevate Black mental health.
+Read this blog next for seven powerful ways leaders can be allies to black employees.

 About the Author